LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/routing-logic-overview.md

 ## Default skill

-It is possible to configure a default skill that will be used in case no skill mapping rulesIt is possible to configure a default skill that will be used in case no skill mapping rules matched the consumer’s profile during the authentication process.
+It is possible to configure a default skill that will be used in case no skill mapping rules matched the consumer’s profile during the authentication process.

-(suggested addition) Note: by default, in case no agent will be assigned to the default skill, the conversation will be routed to “unassigned skill”.
+Note: by default, in case no agent will be assigned to the default skill, the conversation will be routed to “unassigned skill”.
 For more information, refer to the “Unassigned skill” article.

 ## Routing to a fallback skill